 Two great outcomes can come from talking with your leadership.

 The first is that you’ll be much better informed when you hold conversations with your CEO about category design.
 Category design is going to present challenges to each department.
 Perhaps they don’t have the resources.
 Maybe they are stuck in an old way of thinking and need to break free.
 Whatever they are, you’ll be able to help the CEO think through solutions.
 Positive outcomes will present themselves too.
 Category design might be just the thing a department needs tackle a tough problem.
 When your CEO hears about an opportunity for a solution from you and your department head, it’s a lot easier for her to get behind it.

 The second thing that happens is that you’ll be making the CEO’s job much easier.
 Put yourself in his shoes for a minute.
 Suppose he’s convinced that category design is the right way to go, but none of his departments heads have had a chance to think about.
 He has a ton of work ahead of him.
 However, you can save him from that slog.
 If you have these conversations with leadership while you’re also talking to your CEO, he won’t have to go in cold.
+He’ll now have a much better chance of telling a strategic story with the team.
 Instead of having to explain category design and convince leadership that it’s worth pursuing, all that’s left is for him to confirm the decision.

 Finally, remember that your CEO will need time to work through this decision.
 Category design isn’t something you can try out for a few months and then retreat from.
 It’s a major company initiative that will demand much of your resources.
 It’s not a decision that should be taken lightly, and be sure to respect that.

 Your CEO is ready for category design.
 Now what?